 The material of your mat has a big impact on softness vs. density, texture, grip and how you feel when you’re on it.
 Yoga mats come in several different materials these days, natural rubber, PVC, cotton, jute, hemp, bamboo and a few other synthetic blends.

-Natural rubber is a personal favorite because it's natural and durable.
-But they are heavier and can take a little longer to dry out - you can’t throw it in the dryer like a cotton mat.
+Natural rubber is a personal favorite because it's natural and extremely durable.
+But they are heavier and can take a little longer to dry out because you can’t throw it in the dryer like a cotton mat.
 And if you have a latex allergy you’ll want to keep away from rubber mats since they’ll cause irritation.

 PVC is the most common material for inexpensive yoga mats because it's the cheapest to produce.
 If you’re an eco-friendly person then you may want to consider going for a natural option like rubber, jute or hemp since PVC is not recyclable.
 There’s also a never ending debate about the chemicals used in PVC.
 They do contain known carcinogens so you’ll have to decide whether or not you’re okay with using one.

 Cotton, jute and hemp are the more natural mats that can have either a soft resin undercoating or be sans coating on the bottom.
 The one's without the resin undercoat are convenient to pop in the washer after class but don’t offer the same level of cushioning.
 These are sometimes referred to as “yoga rugs”.
+Only hardcore yogis who don't have sensitive joints can tolerate using the yoga rugs.

 (Related: 7 Best Yoga Wheels Reviewed)